mfelleisen/Santorini/Material/plan.md

 means

-- there is an administrator
+- there is a referee
 - there are players
-- there is an API for players to interact with the administrator
+- there is an API for players to interact with the referee

 Questions:

 - Who needs to know what?
-- What is the common "ontology" (*) between admin and players?
+- What is the common "ontology" (*) between referee and players?
   (*) "shared data representation and interpretation"

-Both the admin and the players need a representation of the basic game
+Both the referee and the players need a representation of the basic game
 entities: a board, the tokens and buildings on the board.

 ## Stage 1 ~~ common ontology